 Initially, this precipitate is very finely divided, but the small particles quickly stick together and a clumpy and very voluminous piece of precipitated selenium is formed at the bottom.
 After an even longer time, the piece of precipitate moves upwards to the surface, most likely due to formation of small bubbles of air, which stick to the piece of precipitate and take this upwards.
 By swirling around the liquid in the erlenmeyer, the piece of precipitate can easily be made to sink to the bottom again.

-With tellurium, it was fairly easy to prepare the red/purple cationic species in sulphuric acid.
+Sulphur in hot sulphuric acid (with P4O10 added) With tellurium, it was fairly easy to prepare the red/purple cationic species in sulphuric acid.
 With selenium, it was harder already and strong heating was needed.
 When a similar experiment is done with sulphur in concentrated sulphuric acid, then no colored species are formed at all and the sulphur does not dissolve.
+Finally, the experiment with sulphur was repeated with phosphorus pentoxide added to the concentrated sulphuric acid, in order to take away all traces of water and to make even some sulphur trioxide (quite some P4O10 was added).
+Even with this liquid and strong heating no sulphur can be dissolved.
+What was observed though was that the sulphur first melts, giving nice yellow droplets in the liquid.

 When the liquid is heated further, then the droplets darken, as the sulphur polymerizes and on even stronger heating, the droplets of sulphur become deep red and more mobile.
 They easier combine into a bigger droplet at the higher temperature.
 The picture below shows two larger blobs of very hot molten sulphur, together with some smaller droplets.

+The liquid is somewhat brown in this experiment, this is not due to dissolving of sulphur into the acid, but due to an impurity in the phosphorus pentoxide used.
+Although this is a perfectly white powder, on dissolving this in water, or sulphuric acid, it forms a pale brownish liquid, when at higher concentration.
 A nice and funny end was given to this experiment, by allowing the liquid to cool down.
 During the cooling down, the color of the sulphur reverts to yellow, and at the point, where the sulphur formed a few yellow droplets, the liquid at once was poured into a bucket filled with cold water.
 This gives a loud and scary crackling noise and results in little splashes sprayed around (the acid still was quite hot, and the phosphorus pentoxide makes it even more eager for reacting with water).
 In the cold water the droplets of sulphur solidify and sink to the bottom.
 They were collected, rinsed, and dried with a paper tissue.
 The result is shown in the picture below.
 The largest sphere has a diameter of approximately 2 mm.

 When the liquid is allowed to cool down and poured in a large excess amount of cold water, then a finely divided precipitate of elemental sulphur is produced.
 The liquid has the smell of sulphur dioxide, but also some hydrogen sulfide can be observed.
 This experiment is hazardous.
 The reaction between oleum and water is extremely violent, a loud roaring noise is produced when the oleum is poured in the water.